Aquafina-water-bottle/jp-mining-note/docs/docs/fieldref.md

 ---

 # Cloze Deletion Cards

+!!! warning
+    I recently realized that I attached the wrong name to these cards.
+    These should be simply known as "Audio cards", i.e. word audio card or sentence audio card.
+    Although "Cloze Deletion" will be used throughout the templates and documentation, it will be renamed to "Audio cards" when version `0.12.0.0` releases.

 Cloze Deletion cards are, simply put, "fill-in-the-blank cards".
 This allows you to create cards that tests word audio or sentence audio.